An audit is an evidence gathering process.

 is a change to the environment that is

 caused either partly or entirely by one or more

-An environmental aspect can have either
+An environmental aspect can have either a direct and

 on the environment or contribute only partially or

 indirectly to a larger

 environmental change.
 In addition, it can have either a

 environmental impact or an adverse environmental impact.

-system (EMS) is one part of a larger
+management system (EMS) is one part of a larger

 and is a set of interrelated or

 that organizations use to implement their environmental

 their environmental objectives, to meet their environmental

-obligations, to manage
+obligations, to manage their environmental aspects,

 their environmental risks and

-These elements include structures, programs,
+These elements include structures,

 practices, plans, rules, roles, regulations,

-contracts, agreements, documents,
+contracts, agreements, documents, records, methods, tools,

 technologies, and resources.

 An environmental objective is an

 environmental result your organization

 intends to achieve.
-Your organization’s
+Your organization’s environmental

 be based on or derived from its environmental

 policy and must be

 consistent with this policy.